 Library Search enables you to find library books and and videos, journals, databases, archival collections and other resources that you can access at Emory.
-The main search box works by listing a maximum number of results, which you can refine and filter to find what you need.

 You can focus your search for items based on general keywords, the author/creator, the title, or standardized subject headings.